---

 - **Manual overrides** for seven villages where automated matching failed due to significant name divergence (e.g., "Narikel Kunja" = "Kunjaban", both meaning "coconut grove" in Bengali)

 Each match was assigned a confidence level: **confirmed** (exact match or high-similarity score), **likely** (moderate similarity), or **uncertain** (lower similarity or parent-village assignment).
-Nine villages from the field programme could not be matched to any Census polygon --- these are sub-hamlets, reserve forest sections, or settlements not recorded as separate Census units.
+Seventeen villages from the field programme could not be matched to any Census polygon — these include sub-hamlets, reserve forest sections, newly settled areas not recorded as separate Census units, and villages where name ambiguity made any reliable match impossible.

 ### Overview of Project Villages